LiamJCates/Programming-Notes/C++/Values.md

 double // double-precision floating-point number, for example, -273.15, 3.14, and 6.626e-34
 unsigned // non-negative integer, for example, 0, 1, and 999 (use for bitwise logical operations)

+## Data Type Modifiers
 C++ allows the char, int, and double data types to have modifiers preceding them.
 A modifier is used to alter the meaning of the base type so that it more precisely fits the needs of various situations.

-The data type modifiers are listed here −
+The data type modifiers:

     signed
     unsigned